-California home (27265MF) prices rose 1.6 percent in March, the first year-over-year increase in 16 months, helped by demand for houses in the San Francisco area, the California Association of Realtors said today.
+California home (27265MF:US) prices rose 1.6 percent in March, the first year-over-year increase in 16 months, helped by demand for houses in the San Francisco area, the California Association of Realtors said today.

 The statewide median price for an existing single-family detached home jumped to $291,080, the Los Angeles-based group said today in a statement.
 That was a 9.2 percent gain from February, the largest monthly increase since March 2004.

 “Sales jumped significantly in most regions of the state, with many areas experiencing double-digit gains,” LeFrancis Arnold, the association’s president, said in the statement.
 “Tight inventory and robust home sales, particularly in the San Francisco Bay Area, fueled the substantial increase in the March median home price.”